Old Age Just Snuck Up on Me.

-If you consider yourself in the 'older' category of life, I believe this article will resonate with you.
-Those of us who have lived on this earth for a multitude of years look back and wonder where the time has gone.
+If you are in the 'older' category of life, this article will resonate with you.
+Those of us who have lived on this earth for a multitude of years look back and wonder, "Where did the time go?"
 Just yesterday we were kids, weren't we?

-As the 'older' generation (to anyone younger than us) we have a great responsibility.
-We have a choice in how we behave as we grow old.
-We can either let the hard things of life make us bitter which renders us inapproachable or we can choose to allow the trials of our lives to mold us.
-When we choose to learn and grow through the hard times in life we become those precious older saints whom God has touched with His grace.
+As the 'older' generation (to anyone younger than us) we have a big responsibility.
+We choose how we behave as we grow old.
+We can either let the hard things in life make us bitter, which renders us inapproachable, or we choose to allow the trials of life, to make us better.
+When we choose to learn and grow through trials we become precious older saints, whom God touches with His grace.

-When we choose to allow God's hand to shape us, we choose to be used.
-We have much to offer the 'kids' of this world.
-The question is will we reach out and touch the younger generation or will we 'retire' and waste all the richness of the lessons learned through trials and hardships?
+As we yield to the Potter, His hand shapes us.
+We have much to offer the 'kids' in this world.
+The question is will we reach out and touch the younger generation, or will we 'retire' and waste the richness of lessons learned through trials and hardships?
 Think about it, the older saint who has grown and become wise has a world of wisdom to pass down.

-My brother recently sent me a video featuring a speaker at an old folks home.
+My brother sent me a video featuring a speaker at an old-folks home.
 The name of the lady who spoke to the group is Mary Maxwell.
 Included in her presentation was a prayer.
-This prayer led my brother and I to laugh until we cried.
+This prayer led my brother and me to laugh until we cried.

 Be sure to listen to the video of Mary Maxwell.
-I want you to experience the whole package of this sweet, hilarious, little dynamite of a woman.
-It extremely funny, entertaining with gems of truth humorously sprinkled throughout her presentation.
+I want you to experience the whole package of this hilarious little dynamite of a woman.
+It is extremely funny, entertaining sprinkled with gems of truth.

-Mary is the inspiration for this hub.
-During her prayer she uses the phrase "Old Age Just Snuck Up on Me."
-I have also included some powerful song videos, in this article, which hold a special place in my heart.
+Mary is the inspiration for this article.
+During her prayer, she uses the phrase "Old Age Just Snuck Up on Me."
+I have also included some powerful song videos which hold a special place in my heart.
 I hope you will take the time to relax, reflect and listen to each song.
-I pray these songs minister to you as they continue to minister to me.
+I pray they minister to you as they continue to minister to me.

 Depression in the Elderly

 "Clinical depression in the elderly is common.
 That doesn't mean it's normal.
 Late-life depression affects about 6 million Americans age 65 and older.
 But only 10% receive treatment for depression.
-The likely reason is that the elderly often display symptoms of depression differently.
-Depression in the elderly is also frequently confused with the effects of multiple illnesses and the medicines used to treat them." webmd.com
+The elderly often display symptoms of depression differently.
+Depression in the elderly is frequently confused with the effects of multiple illnesses and the medicines used to treat them." webmd.com

 Time Slips By

 Wasn't it just yesterday we were children playing ball at the park with the neighbor kids?
 Wasn't it just a bit ago we graduated, fell in love and began a new life?
-Tell me, wasn't it just an eye's blink ago that we held our babies in our arms as the joy coursed through our veins?
+Tell me, wasn't it just an eye blink ago when we held our babies as joy coursed through our veins?

-Wasn't it but a moment ago our children became teens and with that came a flood of their friends filling our homes with laughter, endless fun and activities?
+It seems like a moment ago our children became teens and with that came a flood of their friends filling our homes with endless fun and activities?
 In the blink of an eye, our children graduated, married, had babies and began their own journey following their own path.

-When I was a young Mother I heard a song written and sung by Annie Carpenter, who at the time was also a young Mother.
+When I was a young Mother I heard a song written and sung by Annie Carpenter.
 The Goodnight Kiss (video featured below) is the story of a mom's reflection as she looks back on her life.
 She realizes how quickly her children have grown up.
-She says .. 'before you know it, they are out the door.'
-As a young mom I listened to this song as the biggest yearning of my heart longed to keep my children with me forever.
-Huge crocodile tears rolled down my face as the realization of the brevity of time for parenting hit me.
+She says, 'before you know it, they are out the door.'
+As a young mom, as I listened to this song my greatest biggest yearning was to keep my children with me forever.
+Huge crocodile tears rolled as I contemplated the brevity of time I had left.
 I loved being my children's mother.
 I could not imagine life without them.

 Where have all of the years gone?
 The moments passed by so quickly.
 One day I was changing diapers and bathing my babies.
-The next thing I know I find myself being escorted down the aisle to witness my beautiful baby girl giving her vows to her beloved.
-Next I am in a hospital room to see my first born grandchild and today that same child is a beautiful grown woman of 21 years old.
+Then next I am being escorted down the aisle to witness my beautiful baby girl giving her vows to her beloved.
+Another day I am in a hospital room holding my first-born grandchild and today that same child is a beautiful grown woman of 21 years old.
 How can that be?

 Steve & Annie Chapman - Goodnight Kiss